ddbj/www/_dra/submission-e.md

 </div>

 <div class="attention">
-Maximum numbers of objects per submission are, BioSample:1,000, DRA:2,000 (Run) and GEA:1,000.
+Maximum numbers of objects per submission are, BioSample:1,000, DRA:2,000 (Runs) and GEA:1,000 (Assays).
 If you have objects more than these limits, please create multiple submissions with the same BioProject reference.
 </div>